dottxt-ai/outlines/docs/quickstart.md

 ### Grammar-guided generation

-Outlines also allows to generate text that is valid to any [context-free grammar](https://en.wikipedia.org/wiki/Context-free_grammar) (CFG) in the [EBNF format](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_form).
+Outlines also allows to generate text that is valid to any [context-free grammar][cfg]{:target="_blank"} (CFG) in the [EBNF format][ebnf]{:target="_blank"}.
 Grammars can be intimidating, but they are a very powerful tool!
 Indeed, they determine the syntax of every programming language, valid chess moves, molecule structure, can help with procedural graphics generation, etc.

 Here we show a simple example of a grammar that defines arithmetic operations: